The Greyhawk wiki last edited by Hailinel on 03/20/14 07:28PM

 During the first rounds of Greyhawk, players didn't have any specific deities to call out to aid them.
 Some of them had to take matters in their own hands and summoned strength from the old Norse gods of Thor and Odin.
-To rectify this, Gygax jokingly created the deity Saint Cuthbert of the cudgel who persuaded non-believers into worshiping him with his might cudgel.
-He also Pholtus, whose believers are so fanatical that they refuse to believe that any other gods besides Pholtus exists.
+To rectify this, Gygax jokingly created the deity Saint Cuthbert of the cudgel, who persuaded non-believers into worshiping him with his mighty cudgel.
+He also created Pholtus, whose believers are so fanatical that they refuse to believe that any other gods besides Pholtus exist.

 In Video Games

 One of the earliest and most challenging Greyhawk adventure modules, The Temple of Elemental Evil, was adapted into a PC RPG by Troika.
 In this adventure, the player must guide a party into the namesake temple and thwart the ancient evil residing within.
 The game is notable for its strict adherence to the Dungeons & Dragons 3.5 Edition rules that guide every aspect of play.